Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Introduction

 \section{Introduction}

-The physics of discrete electromagnetic or acoustic scatterers arranged in periodic lattices, metasurfaces, attracts a lot of attention because their electromagnetic or acoustic spectra can support additional collective resonances inaccessible with single scatterers~\cite{Utyushev2021Jun,Koshelev2021Jan,Babicheva2024Sep,Schulz2024Jun,Ma2014Sep}.
-Interactions between an infinite number of scatterers within a lattice can lead to the formation of lattice eigenmodes and significantly modify the lattice response compared to that of isolated single scatterers or finite ensembles~\cite{Evlyukhin2010Jul,Luk'yanchuk2010Sep,allayarov2024multiresonant}.
-Among all these eigenmodes, trapped modes or bound states in the continuum (BICs) are of particular interest in photonics and acoustics due to their unique characteristics~\cite{Evans1994Feb,Hsu2016Jul,Sadreev2021Apr,Koshelev2023May,Huang2024Jan,Huang2023Apr}.
+The physics of discrete electromagnetic or acoustic scatterers arranged in periodic lattices attracts significant attention because their electromagnetic or acoustic spectra can support additional collective resonances inaccessible with single scatterers~\cite{Utyushev2021Jun,Koshelev2021Jan,Babicheva2024Sep,Schulz2024Jun,Ma2014Sep}.
+Interactions between an infinite number of scatterers within a lattice can lead to the formation of lattice eigenmodes and significantly modify the lattice response compared to that of isolated scatterers or finite ensembles~\cite{Evlyukhin2010Jul,Luk'yanchuk2010Sep,allayarov2024multiresonant}.
+Among these eigenmodes, trapped modes or bound states in the continuum (BICs) are of particular interest in photonics and acoustics due to their unique characteristics~\cite{Evans1994Feb,Hsu2016Jul,Sadreev2021Apr,Koshelev2023May,Huang2024Jan,Huang2023Apr}.
 A genuine BIC has a frequency embedded in the continuum of radiating modes, but an infinite quality factor and no radiative losses~\cite{Hsu2013Jul}.
-This leads to a confinement (trapping) of the mode energy close to the system or inside it~\cite{Huang2020Aug}.
+This leads to confinement (trapping) of the mode energy near or inside the system~\cite{Huang2020Aug}.